Skip to main content

 Starter Homes Award, Housing Design Awards 2020

-The archaeological fragments and discoveries found at Northstowe inform the narrative behind the brick entrance arches and portals used throughout the scheme.
-These free-standing elements frame entrances and create boundaries.
-In the absence of the modular housing the fragments and portals reference an assemblage of archaeological ruins.
+Archaeological fragments uncovered at Northstowe inform the narrative the brick entrance arches and portals.
+These elements act as thresholds, frame entrances and create boundaries.
+In the absence of the modular housing, the fragments and portals reference an assemblage of archaeological ruins.
 When the fragments and buildings are combined a unique silhouette and streetscape is revealed.